Elevating Devices Mechanic: Skills Passport

-Every certified elevating devices mechanic and mechanic-in-training (MIT) is issued a personal skills passport by Technical Safety BC.
+Every certified Elevating Devices Mechanic - Class, A, C, and H, and every Mechanic-in-Training, is issued a personal Skills Passport by Technical Safety BC.

-The Skills Passport must be retained and updated by the certified individual throughout their career.
-It provides evidence of a mechanic's competence to perform work on elevating devices regulated by Technical Safety BC.
+You must keep and update your Skills Passport throughout your career.
+It provides evidence of your competence to perform work on elevating devices regulated by Technical Safety BC.

-- Mirrors a mechanic's capabilities and experience in Technical Safety BC’s database.
+- Mirrors your capabilities and experience in Technical Safety BC’s database

-- A means of verifying an individual’s competence to work on specific elevating devices or elevating systems.
+- A means of verifying your competence to work on specific elevating devices or elevating systems

-- Provides evidence of the individual’s ability to work unsupervised in a particular area of the elevating industry.
+- Provides evidence of your ability to work unsupervised in a particular area of the elevating industry

-- Serves as a guideline for employers to identify areas for additional training.
+- Serves as a guideline for your employer to identify areas for additional training

 For more details, see: